Penuel Baptist Chapel, Carmarthen: Architecture

-In 1909–10, Penuel was fully renovated, to such an extent that only the walls and roof remained from the previous building.

 The church was designated as a Grade II listed building on 9 February 1999, being "a chapel of early origins with exceptional early C20 interior, unusual for the 2-storey arcades".
 At the time of its renovation in 1910 it was stated that the chapel could accommodate 800 people and was designed in such a way that the occupiers of any pew on the ground and gallery floors have a full view of the pulpit and organ.